Research and reports

 A range of startup business grants are available depending on the sector you want to go into.
 For example:

 This fund supports heritage projects ranging from designed landscapes to cultural traditions.
-The National Lottery Grants for Heritage 2021-22 is prioritising projects that boost the local economy, encourage skills development and job creation, and support wellbeing.
+The National Lottery Grants for Heritage 2022-23 is prioritising projects that promote inclusion, boost the local economy, encourage skills development and job creation, and support wellbeing.

 The Prince’s Trust supports young people aged 18 to 30 to start and run their own business.
 Besides funding and resources, they also provide training and mentoring.